-One of Monou’s most spectacular dishes, just like Monou itself, appears relatively modest on the surface.
+One of Monou’s most spectacular dishes doesn’t look delicate at all, but it tastes it.
 A hefty triangular slab of steamed fish cake is balanced on a poached cherry tomato, a knot of potato noodles and a thick round of tender daikon, anchored by a toothpick.
 The daikon has been cooked in a lush chicken and bonito-dashi broth, and is topped with a spoonful of seeded mustard.
-It doesn’t look delicate at all, but it tastes it.

 This bowl of juxtapositions embodies Monou’s deft blend of endearing and refined, bold and delicate.